-The differential gear oil level must be checked on a cold engine.
+The differential gear oil level must be checked when the engine is cold.

 Remove the differential gear oil filler bolt, and then check the oil level in the differential gear case.
+The oil level should be at the brim of the filler hole.